hiba-wajeeh/2026-Tech-Internships-Australia/README.md

-# 2026 Summer Tech Internships in Australia
+# 2026 Undergraduate Tech Internships in Australia

 This repository tracks **tech internship opportunities in Australia** and aims to make it easier for students — including international students — to find relevant roles.